defenseunicorns/uds-cli/docs/bundles.md

 ### VS Code

-To do this in VS Code you can install the [YAML Extension](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml) and add the following to your `settings.json` (pinning `main` to your UDE runner version if desired):
+To do this in VS Code you can install the [YAML Extension](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml) and add the following to your `settings.json` (pinning `main` to your UDS CLI version if desired):

 ```json
     "yaml.schemas": {